jmccormac01/Donuts/docs/donuts/user_guide.rst

 By design, Donuts will lock onto the most dominant 'feature' in a series of images.
 Under normal circumstances this will be the forrest of stellar profiles in the collapsed image projections.
-However, under new moon conditions for example, a strong vignetting pattern, might be the dominant feature and will result in poor performance.
+However, under new moon conditions for example, a strong vignetting pattern might be the dominant feature and will result in poor performance.
 Subtracting the sky background fixes this.
 The sky background is calculated using the median pixel value in a coarse grid ``ntiles`` by ``ntiles`` on each image.
-The median-sampled coarse grid is then resampled back to the resolution of the data array and subtracted from each image.
+The median-sampled coarse grid is then interpolated and resampled back to the resolution of the data array and subtracted from each image.
 This removes any strong gradients or vignetting that may dominate the shift calculation.

 Summary of object settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~